pure-data/externals-howto/README.rst

 The class “xfade” shall demonstrate, how signal classes are written.

 A signal on the left inlet is crossfaded with a signal on the second inlet.
-The mixing-factor between 0 and 1 is defined via a ``t_float``-message on a third inlet.
+The mixing factor between 0 and 1 is defined via a ``t_float``-message to the third inlet.

 variables of a signal class
 ---------------------------

-Since a signal-class is only an extended normal class, there are no principal differences between the data spaces.
+Since a signal class is only an extended normal class, there are no principal differences between the data spaces.

 ::